antarctica/bas-style-kit-docs/site/_core/forms.md

 Radio options and checkboxes can be shown inline (i.e. side-by-side rather than stacked) using the `.checkbox-inline` and `radio-inline` classes **instead** of the standard classes.

+**Heads up!** Inline radio options and checkbox elements are not yet fully styled, but will be in the next version of the Style Kit.
+{: .alert .alert-info }

 {% example html %}
 <form>